dirkjanm/BloodHound.py/README.md

 ## Limitations
 BloodHound.py currently has the following limitations:
-- Does not yet support all BloodHound (SharpHound) features, such as ACL collection (see below for supported collection methods)
+- Does not yet support all BloodHound (SharpHound) features (see below for supported collection methods)
 - Kerberos support is not yet complete
 - Cross-forest membership resolving is not implemented yet